-GEO-1B - Historical Geology
+GEO-1B - Historical Geology 4 units UC, CSU Prerequisite: None.

-Prerequisite: None.
 Advisory: GEO-1 and MAT-35.

 Examines the geologic history of the earth and the fossil record, emphasizing principles and methods of interpretation.
 Special topics discussed are: continental drift, the San Andreas fault, evolution, extinction, and mountain building.
 Laboratory includes study of fossils, geologic maps, and methods of interpreting ancient environments.
 Field trips to local areas of geologic interest may be required.
 54 hours lecture and 54 hours laboratory.